Accenture/generator-mario/README.md

 - **--controller**, **-c** Takes an existing controller (skips controller generation phase)

 All these options have a *path* parameter.
-There are 2 ways you can specify a path to a file that aowp-marionette generator accepts:
+There are 2 ways you can specify a path to a file that mario generator accepts:

 - relative to *project root* (in form of `app/scripts/apps/my-model/my-model.js`)
 - relative to *feature folder* (`my-model.js` or `my-nested-folder/my-model.js`)